Become a Leader in Hospital Quality

 Designed to support excellence in quality improvement and patient safety leadership, GW’s online Health Care Quality certification program equips you with a survey of practical knowledge and skills necessary to affect hospital quality systems and patient safety within the health care setting.
 This program will give you the experience and confidence to:

-- Implement hospital quality training programs and patient safety initiatives
+- Develop quality and patient safety improvement initiatives

 Who Is the Ideal Student for This Program?